Marella Explorer Review and Specifications

 A pool is situated on deck 11, which also homes the Oceans gym and spa.
 The spa offers a Finnish sauna with floor-to-ceiling windows, full-service thermal suite and treatment suites with showers and mini saunas, spa cabanas on ship's adults-only Veranda Deck.

-- The Lounge on Deck 6 is has a colour-changing feature bar, ring-shaped seats and hot-pink piano.
+- The Lounge on Deck 6 is has a color-changing feature bar, ring-shaped seats, and hot-pink piano.

 - 53 on Deck 5 is a bar situated next to Latitude 53, perfectly placed for pre-dinner drinks.

 - Bar@The Mediterranean on Deck 11 wraps around The Mediterranean and runs from the inside to the outside.
-It serves Mediterranean specialities, the usual drinks and frozen cocktails.
+It serves Mediterranean specialties, the usual drinks, and frozen cocktails.

 - Indigo Bar on Deck 12 boasts the longest bar in the fleet.
 Cocktail-making sessions and flare demonstrations take place here.

 - Broadway Show Lounge is situated on two Decks, 6 and 7, and has a capacity of 1,000 people.
 It offers waiter service and brand-new shows.